WHAT ARE THE GIFTS OF THE HOLY SPIRIT & ARE THEY STILL VALID?

 CONCLUSION

-Over the centuries, many Christians have undermined the spiritual gifts or completely neglected their powerful contribution to the Church.
-Even worse, the great majority who lay claim to them have only produced counterfeit manifestations that have deceived multitudes and lead them astray.
-Yet the gifts are part of the very nature of God, imparted to Believers so that they may expand His Kingdom on earth.
+Over the centuries, the Church has grappled with two significant errors regarding spiritual gifts: one being the outright neglect or dismissal of their powerful contribution, and the other, the production of counterfeit manifestations by those who claim them, leading multitudes into deception and confusion.
+Despite this, it is important to recognize that the gifts are still part of the very nature of God, imparted to Believers so that they may expand His Kingdom on earth.
 To this effect, Paul reminded the Ephesians that the gifts were given “for the perfecting of the saints, and the work of the ministry, and the edifying of the body of Christ: till we all come into the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fullness of Christ” (Eph.
 4:12–15).
 So imagine what happens when we remove the gifts of the Spirit from our assemblies.
 Can the Church continue to grow into perfection?
 Does ministry outreach still contain the power it needs?
-Can the Body still receive edification from those who practice their God appointed roles in the Church?...
+Can the Body still receive edification from those who practice their God appointed roles in the Church?
 Undoubtedly not.
 Once we extinguish the spiritual gifts and their operation then the spiritual life in the Church is also gone.

 We can state with confidence that apart from the supernatural working of the Spirit, Satan would have prevailed against the Church a long time ago contrary to the promise of Scripture (Mat.
 16:18).
 But is it possible that the lack of the supernatural is why so many churches around the world are failing and faltering?
 Perhaps Christianity has lost a great deal of relevance in society because so many churches have intentionally squelched the sensational gifts of the Spirit.
 If so, then it’s time to plead with God for a greater outpouring of His Spirit so that individual members may once again receive Pentecostal power and the Body of Christ may be edified, unified, and matured to more closely resemble Jesus.